 Overall, women favor the Democratic party.
-Since Bill Clinton took office, however, 3 percent of White women have defected from the Democratic Party to join Republicans.
-Today, more White women are Republicans than Democrats.
-Incidentally, it is important to note that the number of White voters who lean Republican has increased by a whopping 8 percent since 2008 while the number of Whites who lean Democrat declined by 7 percent during that same time.
-54% of White registered voters identified as Republican or leaned toward the GOP in this election, while just 39% affiliated with the Democratic Party or leaned Democratic.
-One must wonder what could have possibly happened in 2008 that would lead to such dramatic White flight toward a conservative right and waning support for a supposed progressive left?
+Since Bill Clinton took office, however, 3 percent of white women have defected from the Democratic Party to join Republicans.
+Today, more white women are Republicans than Democrats.
+Incidentally, it is important to note that the number of white voters who lean Republican has increased by a whopping 8 percent since 2008 while the number of whites who lean Democrat declined by 7 percent during that same time.
+54% of white registered voters identified as Republican or leaned toward the GOP in this election, while just 39% affiliated with the Democratic Party or leaned Democratic.
+One must wonder what could have possibly happened in 2008 that would lead to such dramatic white flight toward a conservative right and waning support for a supposed progressive left?
+Hmm.

 Another point of note...
 73 percent of Republicans have a certain or strong belief in "God."
 55 percent of Democrats feel the same way.
 14 percent more Republicans than Democrats find religion to be very important in one's life.
 Women are significantly (12 percent) more inclined to believe in God than men and find the importance of religion significant in their lives (also 12 percent).
 Nearly 20 percent more women than men pray on a regular basis.
 10 percent more women than men believe religion to be the guide for right and wrong.

 With this data in mind, it is hard to wrap one's head around the fact that just six in 10 women overall were "bothered by" Trump's misogyny.
-Unsurprisingly, his Cabinet is largely White and male and wealthy.
-The five females Trump tapped for top Cabinet picks include... a billionaire for Secretary of Education who wants to dismantle the Department of Education... a billionaire for the Small Business Administration that will likely stifle the Small Business Administration and who happens to be a close friend and avid fundraiser for Trump... a multi-millionaire former banking exec for Transportation Secretary who just so happens to be the wife of the Senate Majority Leader... and a Governor, millionaire, staunch pro life, anti-LGBT, anti-immigration, racist for U.N.
+Unsurprisingly, his Cabinet is largely white and male and wealthy.
+The five females Trump tapped for top Cabinet picks included... a billionaire for Secretary of Education who is well on her way to dismantling the Department of Education... a billionaire for the Small Business Administration who previously wanted the Small Business Administration axed and who happens to be a close friend and avid fundraiser for Trump... a multi-millionaire former banking exec for Transportation Secretary who just so happens to be the wife of the Senate Majority Leader... and a Governor, millionaire, staunch pro life, anti-LGBT, anti-immigration, racist for U.N.
 Ambassador who will likely and gleefully execute Trump's plan to end membership in the body altogether.
 And then, of course, you have Trump's Chief Counselor and Campaign Spokesperson who lives in a perpetually alternative universe composed of "alternative facts" and whose husband was not so coincidentally involved in Paula Jones' lawsuit against Bill Clinton.
-This same man is now being considered for U.S. Solicitor General, the third highest ranking official in the Justice Department who supervises and conducts government litigation in the United States Supreme Court.
-This appointment certainly makes sense from an absurdly litigious president who demands his way, all day, every day, or else.

 A mere 16 percent of Americans believe that the ideal situation for children is a mother who works full time.
 An even more meager 12 percent believe that the ideal situation for a mother with children is to work full time while 70 percent believe that an ideal situation for a father with children is to work full time.

-Bottom line: Americans believe that women should care for others while men care for, well, the bottom line.
+Bottom line: Americans believe that women should care for others while men care for the bottom line.

-Besides the wage gap and workplace gap and gender rights gap, these are other ways by which we reward women for caring for the masses... in 2016, 47 of 50 states do not provide paid maternity leave, dead last among developed countries.
-In 2016, there were 3,500 pregnancy discrimination cases.
-60 percent of them ended with "no reasonable cause."
+Besides the wage gap and workplace gap and gender rights gap, these are other ways by which we reward women for caring for the masses...
+As WaPost noted, The United States remains the only country in the developed world that does not mandate employers offer paid leave for new mothers.
+Of nearly 3,500 pregnancy discrimination cases, 60 percent ended with "no reasonable cause."
 Only 22 percent ended with "merited resolutions."
 8 of 10 employees who experience sexual harassment are women.
 1 in 3 women has been sexually harassed at work (nearly half of whom are college grads).
 71 percent do not report incidents largely do to fear of repercussions or intimidation.
 One in five women is raped in her lifetime.
 94 percent of murder-homicide victims are women.

 The opening paragraph of this piece cited a famous speech.
 That speech was given 13 years ago at the Democratic National Convention by a relative newcomer named Barack Obama.
 He went on to say this...